igoldsteinh/ww_paper/README.md

 * `eirr` = `EIRR-ww with ODE solver`

 ## Stan and Epidemia
-We utilize multiple `Stan` multiples in this project.
+We utilize multiple `Stan` models in this project.
 Installation instructions for `Stan` are available [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
 We also use the [`Epidema` package](https://imperialcollegelondon.github.io/epidemia/index.html) to construct a model which estimates Rt from cases for the sake of comparison. `Epidemia` is only available on Github.
 The following code installs `Epidemia`.
 ```